deimosfr/mytechnotebook/docs/Servers/Databases/PostgreSQL/cloud_native_postgresql_operator.md

       ACCESS_SECRET_KEY: <access-secret-key>
     ```

 Now the configuration is correct.
-We need to apply it to an existing cluster in the `spec` section of the cluster configuration:
+We need to apply it to an existing cluster in the `spec` section of the cluster configuration for WAL archiving:

 === "cluster.yaml"